Virtual Boy: Development

 Since 1985, a red LED eyepiece display technology called Scanned Linear Array was developed by Massachusetts-based Reflection Technology, Inc. (RTI).
-The company produced a stereoscopic head-tracking prototype called the Private Eye, featuring a tank game.
+The company produced a stereoscopic head-tracking 12-inch display device prototype called Private Eye, featuring a tank game.
 Seeking funding and partnerships by which to develop it into a commercial technology, RTI demonstrated Private Eye to the consumer electronics market, including Mattel and Hasbro.
 Sega declined the technology, due to its single-color display and concerns about motion sickness.

 Nintendo enthusiastically received the Private Eye, as led by Gunpei Yokoi, the general manager of Nintendo's R&D1 and the inventor of the Game & Watch and Game Boy handheld consoles.
 He saw this as a unique technology that competitors would find difficult to emulate.
 Additionally, the resulting game console was intended to enhance Nintendo's reputation as an innovator and to "encourage more creativity" in games.
-Codenaming the project "VR32", Nintendo entered into an exclusive agreement with Reflection Technology, Inc. to license the technology for its displays.
+Codenaming the project "VR32", Nintendo entered into an exclusive agreement with RTI to license its display technology.
 While Nintendo's Research & Development 3 division (R&D3) was focused on developing the Nintendo 64, the other two engineering units were free to experiment with new product ideas.